Remote Viewing

 Why Derivatives Emerged

-• Refinement: Improvements based on accumulated experience and feedback
+• Refinement: accumulated experience led to adaptation

-Underlying Intent
+Shared Intent